Intermodalics/pickit-docs/docs/documentation/picking/pick-point-location.rst

 The **point position and orientation** can be specified in two ways:

 - Exact values, manually entering the six coordinates for position and orientation.
+  This option is useful when dealing with models :ref:`taught from CAD <teach-from-cad>`, as pick points can be placed with absolute accuracy with respect to the CAD origin.

   .. image:: /assets/images/documentation/picking/pick_point_location.png
     :scale: 70%